 Bank Square Books arranged for the purchase of Interior Chinatown for the Class of 2025 and their advisers.
 Books will be shipped to incoming students in early June, so be sure to check your mail!
 A digital version of the book will be sent to students with international addresses.

 Each year, first-year students at Connecticut College engage in a shared summer reading along with their faculty, staff, and student advisers.
-The 2020 selections in Crazy Brave, a memoir by two-time US Poet Laureate Joy Harjo.
+The 2022 selection is Being Heumann, a memoir by disability rights activist Judith Heumann.

-Please visit Additional Resources to read book reviews about Crazy Brave and videos of interviews with the author.
+Please visit Additional Resources to read book reviews about Being Heumann and see videos of interviews with the author.

-As part of the One Book, One Region initiative of New London County, author Joy Harjo will participate in a live event for the campus to discuss her work early in the fall 2020 semester.
+As part of the One Book, One Region initiative of New London County, author Judith Heumann will visit the campus to discuss her life’s work on Sept 22, 2022 in Palmer Auditorium.